kvutien/Tutorial-truffle-react-hooks/README.md

 ```

 * make sure once more that Metamask is using the truffle local `develop` network.
 Else the transaction will be refused.
 If this is the case, select the network and refresh the screen to reload the dApp.
+* if you have already used MetaMask on the local develop blockchain, reset the account imported from this network.
 * in another console window, run the demo by typing
 ``` shell
 $ cd client